mmis1000/json-server-split/README.md

 ### Watch on js works partially

 Watch against javascript files only works properly when the file itself changed because there is no way to know what file the module tries to require.
-Change in file included indirectly still need a full restart to take effect.
+Change in file outside of the directory and included indirectly by watched file still need a full restart to take effect.